LilyBennu/Capstone-CrystalCollector/PrePlanning/backEndToDo.md

     - blurbs mapper
     - appUser mapper

-- once methods is thought of and finalized write them in jdbc repositories (but i will write the sql statements in workbench first to make sure they actually work)
+- once methods is thought of and finalized write them in jdbc repositories (but i will write the sql statements in workbench first to make sure they actually work) [2 HRS]

-- once repositories and mappers are complete refactor jdbc repsitories into interfaces
+- once repositories and mappers are complete refactor jdbc repsitories into interfaces [3 mins]

 ================================